 Are you fascinated by the past?
 Do you want the opportunity to become a global thinker?
+Get ready.

 History is a classic liberal arts degree, providing the writing, communication, and critical thinking skills that employers value.
 Recent history majors from St. Joseph’s have applied their degrees to careers in law enforcement, teaching, journalism, banking and business, state and local government, and the military.
 Skills they learned in their history courses have enabled our alumni to organize nonprofits, conduct professional research, administer schools, and help the public as social workers.
 Our B.A. in History has also led to grants, fellowships and assistantships for graduate and professional study.